valengo/arPeopleHighlight/README.md

 # Highlight people using ARKit
-An app that uses ARKit to highlight people who appear in front of the camera
+An app that uses ARKit to highlight people and/or body parts who appear in front of the camera